wessberg/fovea-wordpress-landing-test/README.md

 1. Go to the folder `/src` inside the theme.
 2. Write `npm install` from the terminal and press enter.

+You need to serve your Wordpress server via HTTPS.

 You can now use the npm scripts for building and watching.
 Here are some of the things you can do: